 - Is there a legal defense being offered to the party accused of the breach?<

 - If the breach did happen and was not defended, what damages relate to that breach?

 By checking all of these boxes in the proper order, the court can determine both the validity of the claim and what type of financial compensation may be due to the party who was harmed by the breach.
 For instance, if a supplier failed to deliver materials on time and the buyer then lost sales as a result, because the buyer should have been otherwise able to make those sales, the buyer may be able to claim that as lost income.

 However, breach of contract cases can get very complicated and may be contentious.
-Having an experienced attorney on your side can make sure you know what options you have moving forward to resolve your legal issues.
+Having an experienced attorney on your side can make sure you know moving forward to resolve your legal issues.